 Unfortunately, there are those who tend to think of the business as a series of stand-alone modules instead of an integrated culture where information is shared efficiently.
 This often leads to what is known as screen printing productivity holes, or areas of the business model where it’s so easy to waste time and resources.

-Here are the six major screen printing productivity holes that should be identified and eliminated.
+Here are the six major screen printing business mistakes that should be identified and eliminated.

 It’s not unusual for the owners of screen printing businesses to rely on a combination of sales efforts in order to reach out to new customers and upsell to existing ones.
 Generating more attention and ultimately motivating more customers to place orders is the lifeblood of the screen-printing shop.
 No sales equals no revenue, and no business can do without that for long.